TEALSK12/2nd-semester-introduction-to-computer-science/units/6_unit/05b_lesson/project.md

 1. Program can print the welcome message and action prompt, but can't actually take any actions.
 It just states "X not implemented" for any action the user tries to take.
+(The starter code described below gets students to this milestone "for free".)

 1. Program can load the inventory of umbrella models from the text file, and print out a nice representation of the top 10 of them.